 By being open and by telling you need help; you can certainly get some help from your seniors.

 3. I have difficulty dealing with getting things done from other departments, I think I am not that persuasive, can you tell me how to manage situations like this.

 Yet again if this is a situation you are finding difficult to handle, your boss will tell you instances or give you tips to improve on this.

-These are some questions which can help you a lot.
+These are some best questions to ask your boss which can help you a lot.
 When you are open to communicate, take initiative and are willing to take help, your boss will certainly help you for it.
-Good rapport with your manager will help you to be stress free and productive, which will ultimately result in reaching great heights.
+Good rapport with your manager will help you to be stress-free and productive, which will ultimately result in reaching great heights.
 So what are you waiting for, now that you know the questions, make sure you gradually begin to break the ice with your boss and develop great relation.